DylanMeeus/springboot_jwt_blog/_posts/2016-01-29-auth0s-security-buzz-just-launched.markdown

 ---
 layout: post
 title: "Auth0's Security Buzz just launched!"
-description: Our new channel for sharing out thoughts on security
+description: Our new channel for sharing our thoughts on security
 date: 2016-01-29 17:31
 author:
   name: Diego Poza